wdi-sg/project-1/README.md

 However, the terrain **on the other side** isn't always the same.

 To pass each level, the player has to move **both balls** into their respective holes.
+If you find yourself stuck at any point, please use the reset level button below the panel.

 There is a special skill the player can use, align, which lets both balls move in the same direction for a few seconds.
 Click 'button' to activate this each level.